rohitsangwan01/uni_control_hub/README.md

 #### Prerequisites:

 - Install the latest version of [Flutter](https://flutter-ko.dev/get-started/install) for your operating system.
 You can find instructions on the official Flutter website.
-- Install [flutter_distributor](https://pub.dev/packages/flutter_distributor) to generate builds for different platforms.

-#### Running/Debugging the App:

 - Follow the [Flutter](https://flutter-ko.dev/get-started/install) setup guide for your platform.
 You can skip Android or iOS-specific steps if you're not developing for those platforms.

+#### Running/Debugging the App:

 - Once Flutter is set up, run `flutter pub get` to download dependencies, and run `flutter run` to start the app

-#### Generating Builds:

-- MacOS: `flutter_distributor package --platform macos --targets dmg`

-- Windows: `flutter_distributor package --platform windows --targets exe`

-- Linux: `flutter_distributor package --platform linux --targets deb`

 ## Additional Notes: